Last Updated on November 3, 2023 by UX World

 Consider non-verbal image

-Take care of building blocks of visual design like text, images, styles, labels, titles, icons, colors, audio, videos, hierarchy, whitespace, etc.
+Take care of building blocks of visual design including text, images, styles, labels, titles, icons, colors, audio, videos, hierarchy, whitespace, etc.

 “How well we communicate is determined not by how well we say things, but how well we are understood.” –Andrew Grove